-Kristel Buitink first entered the HR world with her previous employer, Deloitte, where her role was to organise the HR service delivery.
+Kristel Buitink first entered the HR world with her previous employer, Deloitte, where her role was to organize the HR service delivery.
 After almost ten years with Deloitte, in 2015, Buitink made the move to ManpowerGroup Nederland, first as a Corporate HR Manager, and then as Director of Human Resources & Legal in May 2017.

 “The temporary employment sector is not considered the most sustainably attractive industry.
 Quite wrongly, it’s often seen as a steppingstone in the job market.”
 Often, temporary employment placement is viewed as ‘enjoyable and something to learn a lot from’ after which employees often pursue their careers, for example, in business services.

 “We see quite a high turnover during the first year at ManpowerGroup too,” says the HR Director.
 “These are usually new starters on the job market who sometimes have different expectations of the job.
 This is why it’s important that we look at job positions differently, so we get the most out of our talent.
-This is important for not only for individual development but for creating added value for the organisation.”
+This is important for not only for individual development but for creating added value for the organization.”

 Approximately 300 employees are working at ManpowerGroup Nederland’s head office in Diemen.
 Kristel Buitink, 35, leads a team of thirty HR professionals from the head office where she works with a problem of so-called ‘reverse diversity’.
 “My department comprises about 90 per cent women because men are simply not commonplace in Human Resources.
 Diversity is important, but ultimately it’s all about having the right person in the right place.”

-When asking Buitink what achievements she is most proud of since arriving at ManpowerGroup, she cites the management traineeship programme, which has already resulted in several top managers.
+When asking Buitink what achievements she is most proud of since arriving at ManpowerGroup, she cites the management traineeship program, which has already resulted in several top managers.
 To arm itself in the war for talent, the company is now offering more of its employees relevant training.

 “Twice a year, we involve all senior managers to discuss succession planning - the development of potentials,” she explains.
 “We ask who could succeed who in key positions and then actively support those potentials with on-the-job learning and training.
 It works; managers think proactively about future talent and aren’t afraid that the talent will take over their position since there are also new opportunities for them.”